Prometheus-X-association/lrs-gateway/docs/design-document.md

 - The data produced and/or consumed are learning records.
 These are logs of learning activity done by a user.

-- There are several standard formats for learning records (SCORM, xAPI, cmi5, IMS caliper)
+- There are several standard formats for learning records (SCORM, xAPI, cmi5, IMS caliper).

 - The consensus among experts is that xAPI is the most promising standard for describing learning records.

 - Inokufu have published on Prometheus-X's github a state of the art study about learning records interoperability in 2023 (see [here](https://github.com/Prometheus-X-association/learning-records-interoperability-2023)).
 This study describes the various formats and explains why “we" have selected xAPI as the defacto format for learning records for DASES (Dataspace of Education & Skills).

-In summary, xAPI have been chosen over SCORM, IMS Caliper, and cmi5 for its unparalleled flexibility and comprehensive data tracking capabilities.
+In summary, xAPI has been chosen over SCORM, IMS Caliper, and cmi5 for its unparalleled flexibility and comprehensive data tracking capabilities.

+  - **SCORM:**
-While SCORM has served the e-learning community well, its limitations in handling offline learning, detailed data reporting, and informal learning experiences became apparent.
-SCORM’s inability to adapt to the rapidly evolving tech world, including mobile devices and cloud-based technologies, hindered its efficacy.
+    - While SCORM has served the e-learning community well, its limitations in handling offline learning, detailed data reporting, and informal learning experiences became apparent.
+    - SCORM’s inability to adapt to the rapidly evolving tech world, including mobile devices and cloud-based technologies, hindered its efficacy.

+  - **IMS Caliper:**
-IMS Caliper, though robust in tracking web-based digital learning environments, falls short in its versatility compared to xAPI. xAPI can track a wide range of learning experiences across multiple platforms, including mobile, games, simulations, and offline interactions.
+    - IMS Caliper, though robust in tracking web-based digital learning environments, falls short in its versatility compared to xAPI.
+    - xAPI can track a wide range of learning experiences across multiple platforms, including mobile, games, simulations, and offline interactions.
 This makes it a far more adaptable solution for modern learning environments.

+  - **cmi5:**
-Although cmi5 effectively bridges SCORM and xAPI by combining xAPI's tracking capabilities with SCORM's structured control, it still lacks the full flexibility provided by xAPI.
-Additionally, xAPI presents better compatibility conditions with different LMS and authoring tools compared to cmi5, thereby fostering greater interoperability within the data space.
+    - Although cmi5 effectively bridges SCORM and xAPI by combining xAPI's tracking capabilities with SCORM's structured control, it still lacks the full flexibility provided by xAPI.
+    - Additionally, xAPI presents better compatibility conditions with different LMS and authoring tools compared to cmi5, thereby fostering greater interoperability within the data space.

+  - **xAPI:**
-The true strength of xAPI lies in its "extensions" attribute, allowing the capture of unique or granular details about any learning experience.
-This feature ensures that xAPI can be tailored to meet the specific needs of any organization, providing detailed and diverse data without being constrained by predefined parameters.
+    - The true strength of xAPI lies in its "extensions" attribute, allowing the capture of unique or granular details about any learning experience.
+    - This feature ensures that xAPI can be tailored to meet the specific needs of any organization, providing detailed and diverse data without being constrained by predefined parameters.

-In essence, xAPI's ability to provide a shared data format that facilitates easy data transfer between systems while enabling highly relevant and specific tracking aspects makes it the optimal choice for our evolving educational needs.

-- In xAPI, each learning record is a json statement.
-This json contains several parts: actor, verb, object, result, context, timestamp.
+- In xAPI, each learning record is a JSON statement.
+This JSON contains several parts: actor, verb, object, result, context, timestamp.

 - The most critical personal data are in general in the actor part.
-According to xAPI, one can use first name, last name or email as the actor identifier.
-However, in our case we always recommend using uuid to identify actors.
-This way our learning records are pseudonymized by default.
+According to xAPI, one can use first name, last name, or email as the actor identifier.
+However, in our case, we always recommend using UUID to identify actors.
+This way, our learning records are pseudonymized by default.
 As this won’t always be the case with other organizations connected to the dataspace.

 - If shared datasets are not in xAPI format, there is a BB ([Learning Records Converter](https://github.com/Prometheus-X-association/learning-records-converter)) that is part of the PTX dataspace that allows conversion to the chosen format for exchanges within the dataspace.